 There are often many questions and considerations to attend to when you are arranging a funeral.
 One of which that comes up frequently is whether or not to embalm before cremation.

-In this blog, we will discuss four reasons to consider having a cremation without embalming.
-If you are unfamiliar with embalming, check out our blog here to learn more.
+Here are four reasons why embalming is unnecessary with cremation.
+If you are unfamiliar with embalming, check out "What is Embalming" to learn more.
 Let's dive in.

 Keep the integrity of our loved one's remains has been an essential part of many culture's end of life and funeral customs for eons.
 Despite not specifically need it for the actual funeral today, many still perform this act out of respect and frankly - because they probably are told that it is essential.
 There is a lot of misinformation around the necessity of traditional embalming and a lack of information around other, more environmentally sound alternatives to embalming.